Orazio Attanasio

 In 2001 Attanasio was elected Fellow of the Econometric Society and in 2004 he was elected Fellow of the British Academy.
-He was chosen to be President of the European Economic Association in 2014.
+He was also elected to be president of the European Economic Association in 2014.
+In 2017 he was elected second vice president of the Econometric Society, and served as its President in 2020.

 In October 2016, Attanasio won the 1 million Swiss francs Klaus J. Jacobs Research Prize for his "use of economic models and field experiments to assess and shape early child development programs and policies in low income countries".

 In 2016 Attanasio was also awarded the Carlos Diaz Alejandro prize by the Latin American and Caribbean Economic Association and in 2017 he was elected to serve in 2020 as the 2nd vice-president of the Econometric Society.

 Attanasio's research focuses include household consumption, saving and labour supply, human capital accumulation, and micro credit, among others.
-He has also served as Managing Editor of the Review of Economic Studies, the Journal of the European Economic Association, and Quantitative Economics.
+He has also served as managing editor of The Review of Economic Studies, the Journal of the European Economic Association, and Quantitative Economics.